World Suicide Prevention Day 2022

 Suicide Prevention

-We can all have an impact however small, on suicidal behaviours within our communities.
-Suicidal thoughts are complex and everyone is different, however by listening to others and showing we care, encouraging understanding and sharing our own experiences we can all make a difference.
+We can all have an impact on how we support people who may be having thoughts of suicide or experiencing suicidal behaviours within our communities.
+Suicidal thoughts are complex, however by listening to others and showing we care, encouraging understanding and sharing our own experiences we can all make a difference.
 Creating environments which support diversity within homes, communities, schools, workplaces, health settings, support networks, and in the broader social domains will contribute to giving people hope and a sense of belonging, which is fundamental to suicide prevention.

 Help is Available